AngelikaMarciniak/CSS-assignment/README.md

 # CSSassignment
-The project is an online shop.
+The project is made for an Brainnest Course.
+Has to follow a given template with own idea of subject.
+I choose online shop for my sister business as my subject.

 Link: https://angelikamarciniak.github.io/CSSassignment/

 Languages: